Troubleshoot script errors in Splunk Enterprise Security

 confcheck_app_exports.py, do the following:

 - On the Enterprise Security menu bar, select Configure > General > Configuration Checker.

 - Find the name of the script and click Disable.

 Though in the case of

-confcheck_app_exports.py specifically, also check the 5.3.0 Release notes regarding Improved App Import and Export Support to verify if you want to export the apps or disable the configuration checker.
-See What's New.
+confcheck_app_exports.py specifically, see Export apps globally to verify if you want to export the apps or disable the configuration checker.

 Troubleshoot messages about default indexes searched by the admin role

 This documentation applies to the following versions of Splunk® Enterprise Security: 5.0.0, 5.0.1, 5.1.0, 5.1.1, 5.2.0, 5.2.1, 5.2.2, 5.3.0, 5.3.1, 6.0.0, 6.0.1, 6.0.2, 6.1.0, 6.1.1, 6.2.0, 6.3.0 Cloud only, 6.4.0, 6.4.1, 6.5.0 Cloud only, 6.5.1 Cloud only